The Course Notes provide detailed information and background for Adventure Consultants' Ice Climbing Courses.

 Communication & Messages

 Our guides are in radio/cell/satellite phone communication with our operations base and Department of Conservation headquarters throughout the trip.
 This assists us with schedule and weather forecast updates, helicopter coordination and safety back up.
 Urgent messages can be relayed via our office to the field if required.
 Each course carries a locator beacon for additional security.

 We commence the course from Queenstown, New Zealand.
-Air New Zealand, Jetstar and Qantas provide daily services for flights from Christchurch, Auckland and Wellington to Queenstown.
-There are also direct international flights from most major Australian cities to Queenstown.
+Air New Zealand and Jetstar airlines provide daily services to Queenstown from Christchurch, Auckland and Wellington.
+There are also direct international flights from most major Australian cities.

-Bus services operate daily between Christchurch and Queenstown (approximately 6 hours travel time).
+Bus services also operate daily between Christchurch and Queenstown (approximately 6 hours' travel time).